 List box, combo box, and spin box

 A list box is a box that offers the user a list of items.
-To refer to a list box, use the form "the LABEL_NAME drop-down list" or "the LABEL_NAME box," whichever is clearer.
+To refer to a list box, use the form the LABEL_NAME list or the LABEL_NAME box, whichever is clearer.

 A combo box is a combination of a text box and a list box.
-To refer to a list box, use the form "the LABEL_NAME box."
-To refer to entering a value into a combo box, use the verbs "type or select" or "enter."
+To refer to a combo box, use the form the LABEL_NAME box.
+To refer to entering a value into a combo box, use the verbs type or select or enter.

-Recommended: In the Font box, type or select the font you want to use.
+Recommended: In the Font box, type or select the font that you want to use.

 Recommended: In the Font Size box, enter a font size.

 A checkbox is a small box that indicates whether an option is on or off.
-To refer to a checkbox, use the form "the LABEL_NAME checkbox."
-Be wary of using the verb "check," which can be ambiguous; it's often best to use "select" instead.
+To refer to a checkbox, use the form the LABEL_NAME checkbox.
+Be wary of using the verbs check and uncheck, which can be ambiguous; it's often best to use select and clear instead.